-Follow all of PopSci’s COVID-19 coverage here, including how to make your own face masks, how to make your own hand sanitizer, and the latest findings on the virus itself.
-For global updates, see here.
+Follow all of PopSci’s COVID-19 coverage here, including how to make your own face masks, how to make your own hand sanitizer, and the latest stats of the sanitary crisis.

-The Centers for Disease Control and Protection has encouraged people to wear masks at all times while outside.
+The Centers for Disease Control and Protection has encouraged people to wear masks at all times while indoors, even if you’re vaccinated.
 Besides keeping away from other people, they are “one of the most powerful weapons we have to slow and stop the spread of the [COVID-19].”

 A growing body of evidence has proven that face coverings can help stop the respiratory droplets largely responsible for spreading the novel coronavirus from traveling through the air or coming into contact with other people.
 But in order for them to protect you and your community, you need to clean your mask regularly.

-You can employ a number of methods to keep your mask squeaky clean, but be warned—these are only good for killing viruses and bacteria on coverings made out of cloth like cotton or polypropylene.
+You can employ a number of methods to sanitize face masks but be warned—these are only good for killing viruses and bacteria on coverings made out of cloth-like cotton or polypropylene.
 If you happen to have some surgical masks and are trying to figure out how to reuse them, let us stop you right there.

 Applying any of the following methods to surgical masks will unequivocally make them either less effective or entirely ineffective against airborne particles possibly carrying COVID-19.
-But if you do them right, they should thoroughly clean cloth masks, at least given what we know about the new coronavirus.
+But if you do them right, they should thoroughly sanitize cloth masks.

 The downside is that depending on the cloth your mask is made of, a few rounds of boiling could damage it or affect breathability.